Southeast Crescent Regional Commission: Legislative history

 The SCRC concept was first introduced by university researchers working on rural development issues in 1990 at Tuskegee University’s Annual Professional Agricultural Worker’s Conference for 1862 and 1890 Land-Grant Universities.

 In 1994, the Southern Rural Development Commission Act was introduced in the United States House Committee on Agriculture, which would provide the statutory basis for a “Southern Black Belt Commission.”
 While the concept was not reintroduced in Congress until the 2000s, various nongovernmental initiatives sustained discussion and interest in the concept in the intervening period.
 Supportive legislation was reintroduced in 2002, which touched off other accompanying legislative efforts until the SCRC was authorized in 2008.

 Governance

 In August 2021, U.S. President Joe Biden nominated Jennifer Clyburn Reed as Federal Co-Chair of the Southeast Crescent Regional Commission.
 The U.S. Senate confirmed her appointment on December 9, 2021.
 In this role, Reed will work on economic and poverty issues in the Southeastern United States.

+The state co-chair is a Governor of one of the seven SCRC member states.
+McMaster served a two year term as state co-chair, and in June 2024, North Carolina Democratic Governor Roy Cooper was appointed to serve as state co-chair.
+Cooper left office on January 1, 2025.